About Us

 Clare Stokes- Exhibitions Coordinator

-Neil Beeson- Finance Support
+Neil Beeson- Treasurer

 Neil is truly honoured to support ABLE and its members.
 With over 30 years of experience working in and with schools, he brings a wealth of knowledge and a deep understanding of the education sector.
 For the past 25 years, his focus has been on school finance, including 15 years with Derbyshire County Council, four years with a large multi-academy trust, and most recently, four years as School Business Manager at the Ofsted-rated Outstanding Alfreton Nursery School.
 He also serves as a Governor at Swanwick School and Sports College, which is likewise rated Outstanding by Ofsted.